Dyson air purifiers are head-turners.

 Dyson is known to create top-notch air purifiers, has an established reputation of almost 30 years now, and everybody loves their devices.
 Their prices; not so much.

 All models – from Dyson DP04 to most premium HP04 – are considered premium air purifiers.
-That usually means a $500 price tag; however, all of them are undoubtedly worth that cost.
+That usually means a $500 price tag; are they worth the cost?

 We’ll give you some head up on how not to overpay for Dyson air cleaners.